architv/harvey/README.rst

 Harvey
 =====

-Harvey is your command line helper for viewing and choosing licenses
+Harvey is a command line legal expert who manages license for you.